Noceba-Jack/QR-Code-Component/README.md

 ### Useful resources

 - [SheCodes box-shadow generator](https://www.example.com) - This helped me create the box shadow without having to code, and then generated the code for me to paste to the element.
-I will definitely be using this tool again in future.
+- [SheCodes image Uploader](https://www.shecodes.io/uploads) - Allows you to upload an image from your pc to a server and provides you with a link to use that will always be available to use.

 ## Author